upphiminn/d3.ForceBundle/README.md

 ## Future Extenions

-- Barnes Hunt methods to optimize force calculations.
+- Barnes-Hut methods to optimize force calculations.
 - Use a color gradient to color edge subsegments with respect to number of overlapping subedges.
 - Add edge smoothing support for subdivision points using a Gaussian kernels.
 - Automatical intialization with optiomum step size with respect to given graph.